Simplified TinyBERT: Knowledge Distillation for Document Retrieval: Background

 \section{Background}

-In this section, we first review the use of BERT model for document ranking, as well as the TinyBERT knowledge distillation model, before moving on to describe the proposed model in Section~\ref{sec:modified_tinybert}.

-\textbf{Document re-ranking with BERT passage re-ranker.} Given a query and a document, the document is split into overlapping passages, before a BERT model consumes the concatenation of query and passage through multiple attention layers, and ultimately generates a score to indicate the relevance of the passage relative to the query.
-After that, the score of a document can be produced according to the max score (MaxP) of its split passages.
-Eventually, all candidate documents are re-ranked by the document scores received.
-We refer the readers to the paper~\cite{DBLP:Dai19} for further details.
+\textbf{Passage-level BERT-based Document Re-ranking.} Given a query and a document, the document is first split into overlapping passages, before a BERT model consumes the concatenation of query and passage through multiple transformer layers, and ultimately generates a score to indicate the relevance of the passage relative to the query.
+After that, the score of a document can be produced by its best passage (BERT-MaxP~\cite{DBLP:Dai19}), which is used to re-rank the documents.

-\textbf{Knowledge distillation.} Due to the expensive computation cost of BERT during inference, knowledge distillation methods have been proposed, like DistilBERT~\cite{DBLP:DistilBERT}, BERT-PKD~\cite{DBLP:SunCGL19}, and MobileBERT~\cite{DBLP:MobileBERT}, to distill a teacher model into a smaller student model, wherein the student model is trained to imitate the output of the teacher model.
-Early knowledge distillation model~\cite{DBLP:HintonVD15} relies on soft labels from teacher model, where a loss function is designed to make the student model directly simulate the output of the teacher model.
-In the meantime, the actual annotations from the training dataset are also considered in the loss function as in~\cite{DBLP:HintonVD15,DBLP:lin,DBLP:SunCGL19}.
+\textbf{Knowledge Distillation (KD).} Due to the expensive computation cost of BERT during inference, some KD methods on BERT have been proposed, such as DistilBERT~\cite{DBLP:DistilBERT}, BERT-PKD~\cite{DBLP:SunCGL19}, TinyBERT~\cite{DBLP:tinybert}, and MiniLM~\cite{DBLP:minilm}.
+Early KD method~\cite{DBLP:HintonVD15} relies on the soft label from the teacher model, wherein a loss function is designed to make the student model directly simulate the output of the teacher model.
+In the meantime, the actual annotations are also considered in the loss function as in~\cite{DBLP:HintonVD15,DBLP:SunCGL19,DBLP:lin}.
 These two kinds of cross-entropy losses are coined as the soft loss, denoted as $\mathcal{L}_{soft}$, and the hard loss, denoted as $\mathcal{L}_{hard}$, respectively.